dragondive/plantuml_demo/README.md

 ## Preprocessor

+> :bookmark_tabs: **DETAILED EXPLANATION**
+>
+> Find more detailed explanation in the main article: [Fun and learning with the PlantUML preprocessor](src/preprocessor/README.rst#fun-and-learning-with-the-plantuml-preprocessor)

 PlantUML includes a preprocessor.
 It can be used as a higher level abstraction to generate the diagram description.
 It also serves as a mini programming language to generate the diagrams programatically.
 The PlantUML preprocessor is similar to the C preprocessor, with one main difference being that it uses `!` character instead of `#` for preprocessor directives.

 The PlantUML preprocessor provides variables, conditional expressions (with `!if`, `!else`, `!elseif` and `!endif`), looping (with `!while` and `!endwhile`), procedures (with `!procedure` and `!endprocedure`) and functions (with `!function`, `!endfunction` and `!return`).
 It also provides some builtin functions for convenient use in the preprocessor code.